allegroai/clearml-docs/docs/hyperdatasets/single_frames.md

 * A dictionary of annotation objects - `annotations`
 * A URI link to a mask file for the frame - `mask_source`

-For more information, see the SingleFrame reference.
+For more information, see the `SingleFrame` class description.

 ### Adding SingleFrames to a Dataset Version